 During the pandemic one of Tom’s companies went into liquidation.
 Linda decided that was the ‘last straw’, told Tom she wanted a separation, and consulted a solicitor.
 Linda and Tom wanted an amicable, quick separation agreement that provided for their children and respected their wishes going forward.

 Tom moved out of the family home in February 2021 and instructed his own solicitor.
 It seemed to Linda that Tom was dragging everything out and was keeping the finances of the businesses a secret, yet Tom knew all the ‘ins and outs’ of her website business.
-Tom felt that he had set Linda up with a great business, that she occupied the family home and the children were living with her. had custody of the children.
+Tom felt that he had set Linda up with a great business, that she occupied the family home and the children were living with her.

 Tom noticed Philip had become very withdrawn, and that Philip did not want to stay over with Tom some nights.
 Tom was very worried about Philip, who was coming up to sitting his GCSEs.